apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 * **row_format**

     Use the `SERDE` clause to specify a custom SerDe for one table.
-Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character, and so on.
+Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character and so on.

 * **SERDE**

-    `SERDE` clause can be used to specify a custom `SerDe` for one table.
+    Specifies a custom SerDe for one table.

 * **serde_class**

-    Specify a fully-qualified class name of a custom SerDe.
+    Specifies a fully-qualified class name of a custom SerDe.

 * **SERDEPROPERTIES**

-    A list of key-value pairs that is used to tag the serde definition.
+    A list of key-value pairs that is used to tag the SerDe definition.

 * **DELIMITED**

-    `DELIMITED` clause can be used to specify the native `SerDe` and state the delimiter, escape character, null character, and so on.
+    The `DELIMITED` clause can be used to specify the native SerDe and state the delimiter, escape character, null character and so on.

 * **FIELDS TERMINATED BY**

-    It is used to define a column separator.
+    Used to define a column separator.

 * **COLLECTION ITEMS TERMINATED BY**

-    It is used to define a collection item separator.
+    Used to define a collection item separator.

 * **MAP KEYS TERMINATED BY**

-    It is used to define a map key separator.
+    Used to define a map key separator.

 * **LINES TERMINATED BY**

-    It is used to define a row separator.
+    Used to define a row separator.

 * **NULL DEFINED AS**

-    It is used to define the specific value for NULL.
+    Used to define the specific value for NULL.

 * **ESCAPED BY**

-    It is used for escape mechanism.
+    Used for escape mechanism.

 * **STORED AS**